 - 3.2.1 Give or receive a gift or hospitality if it is intended to, or appears to, influence you or the person receiving it; - 3.2.2 Give or receive lavish gifts or hospitality which is, or may be seen to be, inappropriate in the circumstances.
-If you need advice on what is an appropriate level of gift or hospitality please contact Ethics and Compliance; - 3.2.3 Provide repeat hospitality to a person who has had cumulative hospitality in excess of £500 within a period of 9 months; - 3.2.4 Give or receive gifts or hospitality if either you or the other person are involved in ongoing commercial negotiations, or which could influence a company decision or negotiation in any way; - 3.2.5 Offer any gifts or hospitality where you know it would be wrong for the person to accept, for example, where may be against their organisation's rules or the law; - 3.2.6 Break any laws or regulations.
-If you give a gift or hospitality to someone in another country, then it must not break the laws and regulations of either country; - 3.2.7 Give or receive a gift of cash (or cash equivalent such as vouchers) or shares; - 3.2.8 Ask for a gift, or give someone a gift that they have requested; - 3.2.9 Provide any gifts and hospitality as part of a political cause; and - 3.2.10 Exchange personal gifts or hospitality (i.e. gifts or hospitality which you pay for personally) with a BT customer or supplier that could improperly influence a business decision and create a conflict of interest.
+If you need advice on what is an appropriate level of gift or hospitality please contact Ethics and Compliance;

+- 3.2.3 Give or receive repeat hospitality to a person who has had hospitality in excess of £500 within a period of 9 months; - 3.2.4 Give or receive gifts or hospitality if either you or the other person are involved in ongoing commercial negotiations, or which could influence a company decision or negotiation in any way; - 3.2.5 Offer any gifts or hospitality where you know it would be wrong for the person to accept, or where they would be unable to reciprocate for example, where it may be against their organisation's rules or the law; - 3.2.6 Break any laws or regulations.
+If you give a gift or hospitality to someone in another country, then it must not break the laws and regulations of either country; - 3.2.7 Give or receive a gift of cash (or cash equivalent such as vouchers) or shares; - 3.2.8 Ask for a gift, or give someone a gift that they have requested; - 3.2.9 Give or receive any gifts and hospitality as part of a political cause; and - 3.2.10 Exchange personal gifts or hospitality (i.e. gifts or hospitality which you pay for personally) with a BT customer or supplier that could improperly influence a business decision and create a conflict of interest.
 Please refer to the Conflicts of Interest pages for further information.